 Here's a list (short version) of syndromes that are frequently misdiagnosed as childhood bipolar disorder because of their overlapping symptoms:

 The point is, parents need to take a hard look at environmental influences, especially overstimulation from video games and other electronic screens.
-You'll need to eliminate this factor for several weeks before an accurate assessment is even possible.
+You'll need to eliminate interactive screen-time for several weeks before an accurate assessment is even possible.
 Sure, your child might still have symptoms after you remove these offenders, but they will be less severe.

-Your child's teacher, doctor, therapist, tutor--everyone!--will have a much clearer picture of what's going on, and progress will proceed much more smoothly.
+At the same time, your child's teacher, doctor, therapist, tutor--everyone!--will have a much clearer picture of what's going on, and progress will proceed much more smoothly and efficiently.